 CartaFRECCIA is Trenitalia's loyalty card that allows you to accumulate points and buy discounted train tickets.
-You can get your CartaFRECCIA for free even if you don’t live in Italy – simply send an email to firstname.lastname@example.org with this form attached and within 45 days of submitting your request you’ll receive your CartaFRECCIA via email.
+The card is digital and you can show it directly from your phone.
+You can get your CartaFRECCIA for free even if you don’t live in Italy.

-If you’re under 30 years old, opt for a CartaFRECCIA Young – this will give you a 30% discount on the Base fare.
+If you’re under 30 years old and have CartaFRECCIA, opt for Offerta Young – this will give you up to 50% off the Base fare.